KxSystems/docs/docs/license/aws.md

     governmental acts, order or restrictions, failure of suppliers, or any other reason where failure to perform is beyond the control and not caused by the negligence of the non-performing party.
-User agrees that the Kdb+ Software is “commercial computer software” and/or “commercial computer software
+User agrees that the kdb+ Software is “commercial computer software” and/or “commercial computer software
-    documentation” pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction, release, performance, display, or disclosure of the Kdb+ Software by a U.S. government agency shall be prohibited except as expressly permitted by this Agreement, which terms shall govern.
+    documentation” pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction, release, performance, display, or disclosure of the kdb+ Software by a U.S. government agency shall be prohibited except as expressly permitted by this Agreement, which terms shall govern.